blinry/blinry.org/content/articles/keeping-a-personal-wiki.md

 ## RoboBoy

-*[RoboBoy](https://github.com/blinry/roboboy)* is a recent addition to the \*boy family: An Android application you can use to sync your wiki between main computer and smartphone using Git.
+*[RoboBoy](https://github.com/blinry/roboboy)* is a recent addition to the \*boy family: An Android application you can use to sync your wiki among main computer and smartphone using Git.
 It's quite hard to set up right now and has its quirks, but I like *always taking my brain extension with me* ™.

 ![Screenshot of RoboBoy](/files/roboboy-screenshot.png)